 What is the lowest round in U.S. Open history?
 Highest?

-Five players hold the record for lowest round in U.S. Open history with a score of 63.
-They are: Johnny Miller, Jack Nicklaus, Tom Weiskopf, Vijay Singh and Justin Thomas.
-Thomas' 63 was the lowest score-to-par (nine under), when he shot the score in the third round of the 2017 U.S. Open at Erin Hills, where he finished T-9.
+Six players hold the record for lowest round in U.S. Open history with a score of 63.
+They are: Johnny Miller, Jack Nicklaus, Tom Weiskopf, Vijay Singh, Justin Thomas and Tommy Fleetwood.
+Thomas' 63 was the lowest score-to-par (nine under) when he shot the score in the third round of the 2017 U.S. Open at Erin Hills, where he finished T-9.
+Fleetwood shot his 63 in the final round at Shinnecock Hills a year ago, only the second 63 posted in the final round, along with Miller's in 1973 at Oakmont.

 The highest round belongs to J.D.
 Tucker, who shot a 157 at Myopia Hunt Club in South Hamilton, Mass.
 In 1898.